If you had $100k to invest today, the investing world would roll out the red carpet for you.

-But because you aren’t paying for that one-on-one human service, robo advisors cost far less than financial advisors, most with fees under 1%.
+Because you aren’t paying for one-on-one human service, robo advisors cost far less than financial advisors, most with fees well under 1%.

 My favorite robo-advisor is Betterment.
 The process to sign up was amazingly easy and the investments have been completely in line with the preferences I detailed in their initial questions.